What is Diabetic Retinopathy?

 Blood in the vitreous, the clear gel-like substance that fills the inside of the eye, blocks light rays from reaching the retina.
 A small amount of blood will cause dark floaters, while a large hemorrhage might block all vision, leaving only light and dark perception.
 The new blood vessels can also cause scar tissue to grow.
 The scar tissue shrinks, wrinkling and pulling on the retina and distorting vision.
 If the pulling is severe, the macula may detach from its normal position and cause vision loss.

 The main treatment for NPDR is laser photocoagulation for macular edema.
 Many patients with significant macular edema are asymptomatic with good vision.
-It is therefore essential to diagnose and treat these patients during the early stage to prevent future visual loss.
+It is therefore essential to diagnose and treat these patients during the early stage to prevent future vision loss.

 For patients with PDR, anti-VEGF medications just as Avastin and Eylea, may be injected into the eye to decrease recurrent hemorrhages and treat neovascularizations.
 If the hemorrhage remains for a long period of time, a vitrectomy can be performed to remove the blood-filled vitreous with the aim of improving vision.
-Patients can also regain some vision if scar tissue is removed from the surface of the retina during the vitrectomy surgery.
+Patients can also regain some vision if scar tissue is removed from the surface of the retina during vitrectomy surgery.

 Although we can’t prevent the occurrence of diabetic retinopathy, good medical control and early diagnosis and treatment of retinopathy can significantly reduce the progression to severe visual loss.
 People with diabetic retinopathy sometimes have no symptoms until it is too late to treat them.
 The retina may be badly injured before there is any change in vision.
 There is considerable evidence to suggest that rigorous control of blood sugar decreases the chance of developing serious diabetic retinopathy.
-Because diabetic retinopathy often has no symptoms, if you have any form of diabetes you should have your eyes examined regularly by an ophthalmologist.
+Because this condition often has no symptoms, if you have any form of diabetes you should have your eyes examined regularly by an ophthalmologist.